Home groups are groups of around ten people who meet during the week.

 How do I join?

-From January 2019, we will be discussing Luke's Gospel.
+From May 2019, we will be discussing The Lord's Prayer.
 There are two ways to join in:

 Joining a home group (see the topics/notes below).

 For details of home groups including dates/times of meetings as well as contacts, see Home Group Outlines.